bison--/draw-o-matic/README.md

 if you want a LARGER Image, just use:
 >    python startFileDrawer.py if=mF.sh of=fancy.png pixelSize=52 imageX=1080 imageY=1920

+for a poster-printable Image you may use:
+>    python startFileDrawer.py imageX=18000 imageY=12000  pixelSize=150 dpi=300

 **WARNING** It will overwrite the image with the same name as the of= parameter says!

 ### PARAMETERS ###